nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### How can I back up my data?
 Source Control data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-If you wish to back up the data, you can use the `export` command.
-The `import` command can then load the data from the CSV file created.
+If you wish to back up the data, you can use the `export` command to retrieve a CSV file containing the data.
+The `import` command can then load the data back into Source Control.

 [Return to Table of Contents](#table-of-contents)